 Global Climate Cooling Facts

 Warming is bad?
-Watch what happens with just one frost in summer.
+Watch food supplies after just one frost in summer -- J. Everett

 About This Climate Cooling Site